lambo1986/crystal-ball/readme.md

 crystal build main.cr -o fortune_teller
 ```

--This command compiles main.cr into an executable named fortune_teller.
+- This command compiles main.cr into an executable named fortune_teller.
 The -o option specifies the output filename for the compiled executable.

 # And Then: Run the FortuneTeller
-- After compiling, you can run the executable to see a random fortune:
+- After compiling, you can run the executable to see your incredible fortune:

 ```
 ./fortune_teller
 ```

--This command executes the fortune_teller binary, which prints a random fortune to your terminal.
+- This command executes the fortune_teller binary, which prints a random fortune to your terminal.

 ***Have Fun,<br>
 Nathan Kirk Lambertson***